1 Introduction

 1.2 Volunteer Training

-On June 5, 2021 a half-day training workshop was conducted by Kenai Watershed Forum staff for fifteen Trout Unlimited volunteers, including but not limited to identifying ideal anadromous fish habitat; responsible deployment and retrieval of minnow traps; juvenile and adult fish identification; data collection and recording while in the field; and safe travel in bear country.
+In summer 2021 a half-day training workshop was conducted by Kenai Watershed Forum staff for fifteen Trout Unlimited volunteers, including but not limited to identifying ideal anadromous fish habitat; responsible deployment and retrieval of minnow traps; juvenile and adult fish identification; data collection and recording while in the field; and safe travel in bear country.
 Participants were introduced to an Anadromous Habitat Survey Standard Operating Procedure (SOP) document5.
 In summers 2022 - 2024, volunteers instead received training hands-on during fieldwork activities.

 1.3 Objectives